stefanch/sGDML/README.md

 print f.shape # (1,27)
 ```

-### ...or with GPU support
+### ...with GPU support

-Setting ``use_torch=True`` when instantiating the predictor, redirects all calculations to PyTorch.
+Setting ``use_torch=True`` when instantiating the predictor redirects all calculations to PyTorch.

 ```python
 gdml = GDMLPredict(model, use_torch=True)
 ```

 **_NOTE:_**  PyTorch must be installed with GPU support, otherwise the CPU is used.
-We recommend performing CPU calculations without PyTorch for improved performance.
+However, we recommend performing CPU calculations without it for optimal performance.

 ## References